PoulinV/BBN/README.md

 # EXPORT PATH

-You can add the executable to you path in order to avoid switching diretories while working.
+You can add the executable to you path in order to avoid switching directories while working.
 Here is the command.

     export PATH=$PATH:$(pwd)/build/src/

+# MAKE FROM THE MAIN REPOSITORY

+You can do the following command in order to launch 'make' directly from the BBN directory.

+    cd build ; make clean ; make -j ; cd ..

 # CHOOSE THE NUMBER OF CORES